Sniffy2019/Love-to-Read/README.md

 Using Gitpod and terminal $ python3 -m http.server
 then using port 8000 will show the web page.

+Links to additional pages are in the assets folder.

 Tests have been run for static only purposes on Replit and Gitpod.
 Using Html and CSS only.